dimuuu/attio-snap-to-grid/README.md

 # Attio Developer Platform Snap To Grid Component

+I originally built this component for the [Attio Developer Platform](https://www.attio.com/platform/developers) page and promised I would write about how it works.
+However, I haven't had the capacity to do a full write-up, so I've created and open-sourced this simplified version instead.
+I also asked Claude to write a step-by-step guide on building it, and it did a pretty good job, you can read that guide below.

 ## Step 1: Building a Grid and Placing Items

 ### Define Types